slatedocs/slate/source/index.html.md

 }
 ```

-This request allows you to retreive the individual assigned to the workflow stage of the record. **Workflow** and **PersonResponsible** are  navigation properties that can be accessed using the $expand system query option as well.
+This request allows you to retrieve the individual assigned to the workflow stage of the record. **Workflow** and **PersonResponsible** are  navigation properties that can be accessed using the $expand system query option as well.

 ### GET /object/{intelex_object}({id})/Workflow/PersonResponsible

-### URL Parameters
+#### URL Parameters

 Parameter | Description
 --------- | -----------